janawagemaker/janawagemaker.github.io/index.md

 title: About me
 ---

-I am currently a postdoc at Reykjavik University, working with Antonis Achilleos and Luca Aceto.
-In July 2024 I start as an assistant professor at the Radboud University in Nijmegen, in the [Software Science Group].
-Before I was a postdoc in Reykjavik, I was a PhD student at Radboud University under the supervision of Jurriaan Rot and Alexandra Silva.
+In July 2024, I started as an assistant professor at Radboud University in Nijmegen, in the [Software Science Group].
+Before that, I was a postdoc at Reykjavik University, working with Antonis Achilleos and Luca Aceto.
+I completed my PhD at Radboud University under the supervision of Jurriaan Rot and Alexandra Silva.
 I defended my PhD thesis titled _Extensions of (Concurrent) Kleene Algebra_ in October 2022.

 You can write me at firstname _DOT_ lastname _AT_ ru _DOT_ nl.